OmarTarek-zai/zaituun-app-test/BUILD_PIPELINE.md

     - iOS: No codesiging is used during the build for iOS.  `flutter build ios --release --no-codesign`

 - **Upload artifact**: Uses `actions/upload-artifact@v2` to store the build output for apk and ios-app.

-## Triggering the Workflow

-The workflow triggers automatically on every push to the `main` branch.
-You can also trigger it manually via the Actions tab in GitHub.